ybayle/Scyland3D/README.md

 This will create a file named `landmarks.csv` that you can use for statistical analyses in any language/software you want.
 The example files provided come from a subset of our dataset for studying teeth of the small-spotted catshark *Scyliorhinus canicula*.
 We provide 7 landmark and 31 semilandmark coordinates for 2 upper teeth and for 3 lower ones, stored in two folders that describe the specimens they belong to.
+A landmark is a point set up by hand as opposed to a semilandmark that is interpolated by the computer between two landmarks by following the curvature of the studied form.

 ## API documentation